-1. THE CORONA WIND PROJECTS
+1. THE CORONA WIND NORTH PROJECT

-Q. PLEASE EXPLAIN YOUR UNDERSTANDING OF THE STATUTORY REQUIREMENTS FOR LOCATION APPROVAL FOR THE CORONA WIND PROJECTS.
+2 Q. PLEASE EXPLAIN YOUR UNDERSTANDING OF THE STATUTORY 3 REQUIREMENTS FOR LOCATION APPROVAL FOR THE CORONA WIND 4 NORTH GENERATION.

-A. My understanding is that NMSA 1978, §62-9-3(E) of the Siting Statute requires the Commission to approve an application for location of a generating plant unless the Commission finds that the operation of the facilities will not comply with all applicable air and water pollution control standards existing and established by the New Mexico agency having jurisdiction over a particular pollution source.
+A. My understanding is that NMSA 1978, §62-9-3(E) requires the Commission to approve an application for location of a generating plant unless the Commission finds that the operation of the facilities will not comply with all applicable air and water pollution control standards existing and established by the New Mexico agency having jurisdiction over a particular pollution source.
 I understand that the New Mexico Environment Department has jurisdiction over air and water pollution.